Taela1/vtpmdocs/_index.md

 ```
 * Create the recovery key:
 ```
-PS C:\Users\Administrator> Add-BitLockerKeyProtector -MountPoint "C:" -RecoveryKeyProtector -RecoveryKeyPath "D:"
+PS C:\Users\Administrator> Add-BitLockerKeyProtector -MountPoint "C:" -RecoveryPasswordProtector
-PS C:\Users\Administrator> (Get-BitLockerVolume -MountPoint "C:").KeyProtector > "D:\RecoveryKey\C-drive.txt"
 ```
 * Copy the Recovery Key to a safe location outside of the compute instance.
-Our SOS Object Storage is an example for a safe place to store the key.
+* Remove the Block Storage Volume in the instance configuration once the Recovery Key is secured outside of the compute instance.